SJTU-PLV/nominal-compcert-popl22-artifact/response1.md

 ```
 coqwc Nominal-CompCert/common/Values.v Nominal-CompCert/common/Memory.v Nominal-CompCert/common/Memtype.v Nominal-CompCert/common/Globalenvs.v Nominal-CompCert/cfrontend/SimplLocalsproof.v Nominal-CompCert/cfrontend/Cminorgenproof.v Nominal-CompCert/backend/Inliningproof.v  Nominal-CompCert/backend/ValueAnalysis.v Nominal-CompCert/backend/Unusedglobproof.v
 ```
-and add the numbers in 'spec' and 'proof' to get the results in column 2.
+and add the numbers in 'spec' and 'proof' to get the results in column 3.
 For the result at the row 'Total', run
 ```
 coqwc Nominal-CompCert/*/*.v
 ```
 and add the numbers in 'spec' and 'proof' in the last line.

 ### Column 4
-The results in the fourth column was manually collected from the [github compare page](https://github.com/SJTU-PLV/CompCert/compare/478ece4...e9c10d5).
+The results in the fourth column were manually collected from the [github compare page](https://github.com/SJTU-PLV/CompCert/compare/478ece4...e9c10d5).
 For each file, the number is the bigger one among "additions" and "deletions", with the number of empty lines subtracted.

 ### Column 5
 The last column contains the ratios of the numbers in column 4 to those in column 2.